We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Insurance

-If you work in the sharing economy, some companies offer access to free or discount income protection insurance to contractors who use their platform.
+In the sharing economy, some companies offer free or discount income protection insurance to contractors who use their platform.

-- liability insurance to cover you for damage or injuries you may cause to other people or property while working
+- liability insurance to cover damage or injuries a contractor causes to people or property while working

-- asset and revenue insurance to cover you for the loss, damage or theft of your work-related assets (such as your bicycle or car) or revenue.
+- asset and revenue insurance to cover the loss, damage or theft of work-related assets (such as a contractor’s bicycle or car) or revenue.

 -